The mast

 Related math problems and questions:

 The oil drilling rig is 23 meters in height and fixes the ropes, the ends of which are 10 meters away from the foot of the tower.
-How long are these ropes? - Column rope length
+How long are these ropes? - Antenna mast

-The antenna mast is 26 meters high.
-It is fixed by four steel cables suspended 1.6 meters below the highest point of the mast and anchored to the ground at the vertices of a square with a side length of 14 meters.
-The mast is erected in the center of this - Transmitter rope
+An antenna mast is 26 metres high.
+It is secured by four steel cables attached 1.6 metres below the highest point of the mast and anchored to the ground at the vertices of a square with a side length of 14 metres.
+The mast stands at the centre of this squ - Transmitter rope

 A television transmitter 108 m high is anchored at 2/3 of its height (from the ground) by three ropes of equal length.
 How many meters of rope are needed for anchoring if it is embedded at a distance of 54 m from the foot of the mast, and we count 10% of - Mast height